Looking for non candy Easter egg fillers that will make their faces light up? We have the best kid-tested ideas for all ages to celebrate this spring!

 - Candles.
 We like to make muffins for Easter, and the kids blow the candles out on the muffins.
 Strange tradition, but it works for us!

-We love Ralphs' store brand, Simple Truth, for minimally-processed food items that aren't full of a bunch of artificial ingredients.
-They're our go-to pick for non-candy treats and goodies when we're stocking up for holidays, car rides, afterschool snacks, you name it!
+We love stocking up on non-candy treats and goodies for holidays, car rides, afterschool snacks, you name it!

 - Yogurt-covered almonds